Since the introduction HANA platform, there are several Application development tools provided by SAP for the developers. They are,

 5. Web IDE for SAP HANA – On Premise

 This is the latest and one to use going forward, because XSA models can only be modeled using this application.
-In this, you can model CDS, Calculation views, Java based developments, UI5 application etc. How to use Web IDE for HANA for XSA modeling is explained in the below HANA academy learning tutorial.
+In this, you can model CDS, Calculation views, Java based developments, UI5 application etc. How to use Web IDE for HANA for XSA modeling is explained in the below learning tutorials.

-This is the last in the last, going to be future development by combining Web IDE for HANA and Web IDE cloud for fiori together.
-It is not completely available to the customer, according to tech ed update, SAP is still in the process of integrating all the editors in this one.
+This is the last in the last, going to be future development by combining Web IDE for HANA features into Web IDE multi cloud for fiori together.
+It is not completely available to the customer, according to latest update, SAP is still in the process of integrating all the editors in this one.

 Let us see all this applications in a road map diagram, to understand better.

-So HANA Studio, Eclipse and Web Workbench IDE are replaced with Web IDE for HANA, it is mandatory if you already migrated to XS advanced server.
+So HANA Studio and Web Workbench IDE are replaced with Web IDE for HANA, it is mandatory if you already migrated to XS advanced server.
 If you are still on XS classic these tools should work but no further improvements.
-On the other side, Web IDE for cloud is not changing in the near future.
-However, bringing Web IDE full stack is in the road map and it is going to one complete application for all HANA and fiori developments.
+If you are working on S/4 HANA and BW/4 HANA, Eclipse will be used to access those prospective.
+On the other side, Web IDE for Multi cloud is not changing in the near future.
+However, bringing Web IDE for HANA into Web IDE for Multi Cloud is the future road map as Web IDE full stack and it is going to one complete application for all HANA and fiori developments.

 Thank you for reading !